ROLE

 SOLUTION – #1

-Site headers redesigned to lower cognitive load & clean up UX hierarchy
+Simplified headers to lower cognitive load & clean up UX hierarchy

 Observing the drone pilots made it clear they didn’t understand the intended flow or which search tool to use.
 While the software met technical requirements and was built for power users, the UX lacked clear visual hierarchy and guidance for non-technical users.
 I also utilized Attention Insight to see where user focus was going when users landed on the page.
 Not surprisingly, attention and focus were lost through the page and it had a low amount of clarity.